yast/yast-yast2/library/general/doc/Hooks.md

 ## What is a hook

-Hook is an action which will be triggered at some predefined checkpoint during some workflow.
-The action includes searching for files located in a specific directory matching some patterns and executing them sequentially.
+Hook is an action which will be triggered at some predefined [checkpoint](#checkpoints) during a running workflow.
+The action includes:

+* searching for files matching [pre-defined patterns](#file-name-format) in a specific directory
+* executing those files sequentially.

 The results of the scripts do not affect the workflow, failed script are registered and logged as well as the succeeded ones.
 The author of the hook scripts should